webyrd/Barliman/README.md

-Thanks to Michael Ballantyne, Kenichi Asai, Alan Borning, Nada Amin, Guannan Wei, Pierce Darragh, Alex Warth, Michael Adams, Tim Johnson, Matt Might, participants of my 2016 PEPM tutorial, and particants of the 'As We May Thunk' group (http://webyrd.net/thunk.html), for suggestions and encouragement.
+Thanks to Michael Ballantyne, Kenichi Asai, Alan Borning, Nada Amin, Guannan Wei, Pierce Darragh, Alex Warth, Michael Adams, Tim Johnson, Evan Czaplicki, Stephanie Weirich, Nehal Patel, Matt Hammer, Matt Might, participants of my 2016 PEPM tutorial on miniKanren, and particants of the 'As We May Thunk' group (http://webyrd.net/thunk.html), for suggestions, encouragement, and inspiration.

+Barliman is intended to be an improved version of the very crude 'miniKanren playground' I showed at my 2016 PEPM tutorial on miniKanren: https://github.com/webyrd/minikanren-playground